DarkiBoi/CliNet/README.md

 Open cmd in the directory
 gradlew.bat setupDecompWorkspace
 ```
-Import CliNEt into your IDE of choice.
+Import CliNet into your IDE of choice.

 If you use IntelliJ, import from the `build.gradle` file and run `gradlew.bat genIntellijRuns`